-TOP-OF-BANK - The highest point of elevation of the bank of a stream or channel cross-section at which a rising water level just begins to flow out of the channel and into the floodplain.
+Top-of-bank - Highest point of elevation of the bank of a stream or channel cross-section at which a rising water level just begins to flow out of the channel and into the floodplain.

-USDA - The United States Department of Agriculture.
+USDA - United States Department of Agriculture.

-WATERCOURSE - A channel or conveyance of surface water having a defined bed and banks, whether natural or artificial, with perennial or intermittent flow.
+Watercourse - A channel or Conveyance of surface water having a defined bed and banks, whether natural or artificial, with perennial or intermittent flow.